Toadoum/STEM-Away-Job/README.md

-This repository is part of the project I am currently working at STEM-Away
+This repository is part of the project I am currently working on at STEM-Away